VMware Interview Questions and Answers for 2025

 VMware Tanzu is a suite of products designed to help organizations build, run, and manage cloud-native applications using technologies like Kubernetes, containers, and microservices.

-It includes tools such as Tanzu Kubernetes Grid, Tanzu Application Service, and Tanzu Mission Control, enabling businesses to simplify the development, deployment, and management of modern applications across hybrid and multi-cloud environments.
+These tools enable businesses to simplify the development, deployment, and management of modern applications across hybrid and multi-cloud environments.

 3. How can VMware help organizations to modernize?